-assessed the effect on the expression of three HSF1 target genes encoding Hsp70, Hsp90, and Hsp27.
+Several reports have shown that NEAT1depletion sensitizes cells to a variety of stressors.
+Thus, we hypothesized that knock down of NEAT1 expression would make cells more susceptible to heat shock.
+However, we repeatedly observed that transient transfection with NEAT1 antisense oligos by itself, dramatically reduced the proliferation of MCF7 cells, and that this tendency was not reinforced by heat shock.
+This shows that MCF7 cells cultivated in vitro, are highly dependent on NEAT1.
+To further dissect the function of NEAT1 in the heat shock response, we knocked down NEAT1 expression by antisense oligos and assessed the effect on the expression of three HSF1 target genes including HSP70, HSP90, and HSP27.
 Interestingly, knockdown of NEAT1 amplified and prolonged the expression of these target genes.
 The mechanism for this is still obscure.
-NEAT1 depletion abrogates the formation of paraspeckles (4).
-This might lead to mislocalization of paraspeckle-associated proteins that disturbs proteostasis in the cells and thereby contribute to the activation of HSF1.
+NEAT1depletion abrogates the formation of paraspeckles (4).
+This might lead to mislocalization of paraspeckle-associated proteins that disturbs proteostasis in the cells, and thereby contribute to the activation of HSF1.
 Alternatively, NEAT1 might regulate the turnover of the HSF1 protein or activity by a negative feedback mechanism.
-Interestingly, the effect of NEAT1 depletion on HSF1 target genes was significantly stronger when cells were transfected with a GapmeR targeting both isoforms compared with one only reducing NEAT1_2 expression.
-This indicates that the short NEAT1_1 isoform has an important function in the regulation of the heat shock response.
+Interestingly, the effect of NEAT1-depletion on HSF1 target genes, was significantly stronger when cells were transfected with a gapmeR targeting both isoforms compared to one only reducing NEAT1 2 expression.
+This indicates that the short NEAT1 1 isoform has an important function in the regulation of the heat shock response.

 HSF1 plays a critical role in the cellular defense to proteotoxic stress.
-Many neurodegenerative diseases, including amyotrophic lateral sclerosis (ALS), Huntington's disease, and Alzheimer's disease are associated with the formation of protein aggregates (31, 55).
+Many neurodegenerative diseases including amyotrophic lateral sclerosis (ALS), Huntington's disease, and Alzheimer are associated with the formation of protein aggregates (31,55).
 Loss of HSF1 expression or activity is frequently observed in these diseases (55-58).
 Our results demonstrate that HSF1 activates the expression of NEAT1 during the heat shock response.
-Interestingly, several reports have shown that NEAT1 is abnormally expressed in ALS and Huntington's disease (59-61).
-Moreover, mislocalization of two paraspeckle proteins, FUS (Fused in sarcoma) and TDP-43 (TAR DNAbinding protein-43) is well-known to be associated with ALS (62).
-It has been speculated that NEAT1 expression and paraspeckle formation might have a protective role in neuronal cells in early stages of ALS and Huntington's disease (60, 61, 63).
-In line with this, Hirose et al. (11) showed that mouse embryonic fibroblasts from NEAT1 knockout cells displayed an increased sensitivity to proteasome inhibitors causing formation of protein aggregates, compared with WT cells.
-The cross-talk between NEAT1, paraspeckle formation, subcellular localization of FUS and TDP-43, and HSF1 in these devastating diseases should be a focus of future research.
+Interestingly, several reports have shown that NEAT1 is abnormally expressed in ALS and Huntinton's disease (59-61).
+Moreover, mislocalization of two paraspeckle proteins, FUS (Fused in sarcoma) and TDP-43 (TAR DNA-binding protein-43) is well-known to be associated with ALS (62).
+It has been speculated that NEAT1 expression and paraspeckle formation might have a protective role in neuronal cells in early stages of ALS and Hungtinton's disease (60,61,63).
+In line with this, Hirose et al. showed that mouse embryonic fibroblasts from NEAT1 knockout cells displayed an increased sensitivity to proteasome inhibitors causing formation of protein aggregates, compared to wild-type cells (11).
+The crosstalk between NEAT1, paraspeckle formation, sub-cellular localization of FUS and TDP-43, and HSF1 in these devastating diseases should be a focus of future research.

-Constitutive activation of HSF1 and abnormal expression of NEAT1 are both frequently observed in human cancers (13, 15, 20, 64-66).
-There is clear evidence that both HSF1 and NEAT1 have cytoprotective roles in tumors and are associated with poor prognosis.
-In this study, we demonstrate that NEAT1 is a novel target gene of HSF1.
-It remains to be determined whether there is any correlation between HSF1 activation and NEAT1 expression in cancer.
+Constitutive activation of HSF1 and abnormal expression of NEAT1 are both frequently observed in human cancers (13,15,20,64-66).
+There are clear evidences that both HSF1 and NEAT1 have cytoprotective roles in tumors and are associated with poor prognosis.
+In the present study, we demonstrate that NEAT1 is a novel target gene of HSF1.
+It remains to be determined if there is any correlation between HSF1 activation and NEAT1 expression in cancer.